Delphi: Deep Learning for Polygenic Risk Prediction

 Abstract

-Polygenic risk scores (PRS) are relative measures of an individual’s genetic propensity to a particular trait or disease.
-Most PRS methods assume that mutation effects scale linearly with the number of alleles and are constant across individuals.
-While these assumptions simplify computation, they increase error, particularly for less-represented racial groups.
-We developed and provide Delphi (deep learning for phenotype inference), a deep-learning method that relaxes these assumptions to produce more predictive PRS.
-In contrast to other methods, Delphi can integrate up to hundreds of thousands of SNPs as input.
-We compare our results to a standard, linear PRS model, lasso regression, and a gradient-boosted trees-based method.
+Polygenic scores (PGS) are relative measures of an individual's genetic propensity to a particular trait or disease.
+Most PGS methods use a regression framework for polygenic modeling and assume that mutation effect estimates are constant across individuals.
+While these assumptions simplify computation, they increase error, and PGS are particularly less predictive for under-represented genetic ancestries.
+We developed and provide Delphi (deep learning for phenotype inference), an individual-level deep-learning method that relaxes these assumptions to produce more predictive PGS.
+Delphi can integrate up to hundreds of thousands of SNPs as input and model non-linear SNP-SNP and SNP-covariate interactions.
+We compare our results with linear PGS models and a gradient-boosted trees-based method.
 We show that deep learning can be an effective approach to genetic risk prediction.
-We report a relative increase in the percentage variance explained compared to the state-of-the-art by 11.4% for body mass index, 18.9% for systolic blood pressure, 7.5% for LDL, 35% for C-reactive protein, 16.2% for height, 29.6 % for pulse rate; in addition, Delphi provides 2% absolute explained variance for blood glucose while other tested methods were non-predictive.
+We report substantial performance gains for a broad range of continuous phenotypes compared to the state-of-the-art.
 Furthermore, we show that Delphi tends to increase the weight of high-effect mutations.
-This work demonstrates an effective deep learning method for modeling genetic risk that also showed to generalize well when evaluated on individuals from non-European ancestries.
+This work demonstrates an effective deep learning method for modeling genetic risk that also generalizes well when evaluated on individuals from non-European ancestries.

 Article activity feed